foundweekends/conscript/README.markdown

 * Fetches needed dependencies on first run
 * Uses the same ivy cache as sbt itself

-conscript assumes a convention and helps you adhere to it.
-Firstly, `~/.conscript/boot` is used as a boot directory for all programs, to save space.
-Program launch configurations are stored according to the project name and script name, such as:
+So conscript just assumes a convention and helps you adhere to it.
+Firstly, `~/.conscript/boot` is used as a boot directory for all.
+Program launch configurations are stored according to the github project name and script name, such as:

     ~/.conscript/n8han/conscript/cs/launchconfig